Chapter 99 — Future Directions

 - Prefer lighter checks for experimental, low-impact components.

-- Still enforce schema validation and basic budgets.
+- Still enforce basic budgets.

 Govern